samchong-cs/todo-list-cli/README.md

 Day 4 (29 October 2025):
 Successfully created the delete_task function and made the code for view_tasks function more robust.
 Created the edit_task function

+Day 5 (30 October 2025):
+Created the mark complete feature and presented the list with a status icon

 Objective for this project: I want to make a highly functional command-line application which provides users a platform to be able to save their tasks seamlessly and be as user-friendly as possible to ensure they can manage tasks easily